hpe-storage/scod/docs/csi_driver/using.md

 # Overview
-At this point the CSI driver and CSP should be configured.
-If you used either the Helm chart or Operator, you most likely have a base `StorageClass` to provision storage from.
+At this point the CSI driver and CSP should be installed and configured.

+!!! important
+    Most examples below assumes there's a `Secret` named "hpe-backend" in the "kube-system" `Namespace`.
+Learn how to add `Secrets` in the [Deployment section](deployment.md#add_a_hpe_storage_backend).

 [TOC]